 How can physical therapy help incontinence?

-• Pelvic floor exercises, such as Kegels.
+- Pelvic floor exercises, such as Kegels

-• Core, hip and pelvis strengthening.
+- Core, hip and pelvis strengthening and mobility activities